Haas VF-20

 The Haas VF-20 is a Formula One racing car designed and constructed by Haas to compete during the 2020 Formula One World Championship.
-The car was driven by Romain Grosjean and Kevin Magnussen, who competed for Haas for the fourth consecutive year.
-Due to a crash in the Bahrain Grand Prix, reserve driver Pietro Fittipaldi replaced Grosjean at the Sakhir and Abu Dhabi Grands Prix.
+The car was driven by Romain Grosjean and Kevin Magnussen, who competed for Haas for the fourth consecutive year,as well as Pietro Fittipaldi, due to Grosjean's crash in the Bahrain Grand Prix, where he replaced the Frenchman at the Sakhir and Abu Dhabi Grands Prix.
 The car was planned to make its competitive debut at the 2020 Australian Grand Prix, but this was delayed when the race was cancelled and the next three events in Bahrain, Vietnam and China were postponed in response to the COVID-19 pandemic.
 The VF-20 made its debut at the 2020 Austrian Grand Prix.

 Initial design

 The Haas VF-20 is powered by the 2020 Ferrari power unit, paired to a 2019 Ferrari 8-speed gearbox.
 The design features several similarities to the Ferrari SF90 used by Ferrari in the 2019 Formula One World Championship.